 Entitlement depends on the termination grounds.
 If there are grounds for dismissal, employees receive 25% of monthly pay for each year of seniority.
 If there are no grounds, employees receive daily wages for each month of seniority.

 Your international employees deserve properly managed paychecks.
 Globalization Partners will ensure you meet all local regulations, and we’ll take the responsibility for all associated risks.
-To learn more about what we can do for your international business, reach out today.
+To learn more about what we can do for your international company, reach out today.